HarshitGarg05/Space-Invader-Game/README.md

 *If assets are missing, the game uses placeholder graphics and silent fallbacks.*

-## 📸 Screenshots

-*Add screenshots or gameplay GIFs here if desired.*

 ## 🧠 Inspiration

 A mix of retro gaming nostalgia and beginner-friendly Python game development.